Valuative invariants for large classes of matroids: Preliminaries

 \begin{defi} A matroid $\M$ is said to be a \emph{Schubert matroid} if its lattice of cyclic flats is a chain. \end{defi}

-These and isomorphic matroids are also known as ``generalized Catalan matroids'', ``shifted matroids'', ``nested matroids'' and ``freedom matroids'' (see the discussion in \cite[Section 4]{bonin-demier-structural}).
-Some authors consider a particular ordering of the ground set for Schubert matroids such that these matroids are positroids.
-However, we do not require this.
+See \cite[Section~4]{bonin-demier-structural} for a detailed discussion about appearances of this family of matroids in the literature.
+Let us emphasize our convention that the family of Schubert matroids is closed under isomorphisms.

-A broader class that strictly contains all Schubert matroids are the so-called lattice path matroids; see \cite{bonin-demier-structural}.
-Let us fix two integer numbers $0\leq k \leq n$.
-We will consider lattice paths in the plane $\mathbb{R}^2$, starting at the point $(0,0)$ and ending at $(n-k,k)$ and consisting of precisely $n$ segments, each derived from a step of the form $+(1,0)$ or $+(0,1)$.
-For example, consider $k = 5$ and $n = 12$.
+Every Schubert matroid can be relabelled so that it becomes a lattice path matroid \cite{bonin-demier-structural}.
+Let us recall the basic properties of these matroids.
+Fix two non-negative integers $k \leq n$.
+We consider lattice paths in the plane $\mathbb{R}^2$, starting at the point $(0,0)$, ending at $(n-k,k)$, and consisting of precisely $n$ segments derived from steps of the form $+(1,0)$ or $+(0,1)$.
+For example, Figure~\ref{fig:lattice-path} illustrates two lattice paths for the parameters $k = 5$ and $n = 12$.

 It is common to denote each lattice path as a sequence of $n$ symbols, either N (``north'') or E (``east''), putting one of these two possibilities as the $i$-th symbol according to whether the $i$-th step is either $+(0,1)$ or $+(1,0)$ respectively.
-For example in Figure \ref{fig:lattice-path} the red path would be denoted as the sequence $P=\text{NNEENENEENEE}$.
+In Figure \ref{fig:lattice-path} the red path would be denoted as the sequence $P=\text{NNEENENEENEE}$.
 Another way of encoding a lattice path $P$ is by considering the set $s(P)$ of all the positions in which there is a N. For instance, for the path $P$ in Figure \ref{fig:lattice-path} is the set $s(P)=\{1,2,5,7,10\}$.

-Let us fix $k$ and $n$ and consider two lattice paths $L$ and $U$.
+For fixed $k$ and $n$ and consider two lattice paths $L$ and $U$.
 We say that $L$ \emph{is below} $U$ if for each $m=1,\ldots,n$ we have

-This has a straightforward interpretation in the grid, see Figure \ref{fig:lpm-below} where the path $L$ (colored blue) stays below the path $U$ (colored red).
+This has a straightforward interpretation in the grid; see again Figure \ref{fig:lattice-path} where the path $L$ (colored blue) stays below the path $U$ (colored red).
 In this example $s(L) = \{1,3,8,9,12\}$ and $s(U) = \{1,2,5,7,10\}$.

 Whenever the path $L$ is below $U$ we also say that $U$ is \emph{above} $L$.
 If furthermore the inequality in equation \eqref{eq:ineq-lattice-paths} is strict for all $m=1,\ldots,n-1$ then we say that $L$ is \emph{strictly below} $U$ or, equivalently, that $U$ is \emph{strictly above} $L$.